|The Adam Walsh Act Study Guide

 which those in appeal cannot do

-conduct or child molestation and “suffers from serious mental illness, abnormality or disorder resulting
+or child molestation and “suffers from serious mental illness, abnormality or disorder resulting in serious

-in serious difficulty refraining from sexually violent conduct or child molestation if released- a vague
+difficulty refraining from sexually violent conduct or child molestation if released- a vague definition of

 - 18 USC Sec.
 4241 (a): AWA allows predator hearing anytime between sentencing and release